Here are the rest of the films I watched in January/February, in alphabetical order.

 I watched Silverado for the first time in Tere Haute, Indiana, when I was around fourteen (I was visiting family there, and in the evenings there was literally nothing to do but go to the movies).
 At the time, I’d already seen a couple of Westerns, among them The Magnificent Seven (1960), a couple of Sergio Leone’s Spaguetti Westerns, and some other flicks such as High Plains Drifter (1973).
 But this was probably the first time that I felt a cowboy movie could be both exciting and playful.
 Co-writer/director Lawrence Kasdan wanted to bring back the sweeping feel of classic shoot-’em-ups, and this he did with the help of a killer cast (Scott Glenn, Kevin Kline, Danny Glover, and Kevin Costner, plus many others), widescreen cinematography by John Bailey, and an exuberant score by Bruce Broughton.
 Silverado is one high-spirited ride.
 Get on the saddle.

 written by Pete Docter, Mike Jones, and Kemp Powers

 directed by Pete Docter

 Feels like the last truly great Pixar film I watched was Inside Out in 2015.
 Aside from the colorful Coco (2017), we’ve had less-than-stellar stuff like The Good Dinosaur (2015) and Onward (2020), disappointing sequels like Incredibles 2 (2018), and unnecessary additions like Toy Story 4 (2019).
-Soul is another of those minor efforts, a rumination on life and what it all really means in which a music teacher’s soul refuses to enter the hereafter and accidentally ends up inside a cat.
+Soul is another one of those Pixar-lite efforts, a rumination on life and what it all really means in which a music teacher’s spirit refuses to enter the hereafter and accidentally ends up inside a cat.
 I was never bored, but for a movie dealing with a jazz musician – and ostensibly how jazz, in its very own improvisatory nature, is a reflection of existence itself – Soul is more quartet than big band.
 Maybe Pixar should take five.

 Carlos I. Cuevas